trippy22/trippy22.github.io/README.md

 # mejrs.github.io
-Dungeon maps for the RSWiki maps project
+Dungeon maps for the wiki maps